jonpugh/opsworks-up/README.md

     cp attributes.json.example attributes.json

-Edit your attributes.json file to fit your local computer's settings.
+Edit your attributes.json file to fit your local computer's settings, and to set opsworks/chef attributes.

 You will need to know where you cloned the opsworks cookbooks and your custom cookbooks.

     vim attributes.json